rob-myers/rob-myers.github.io/articles/objective.md

   _The Night Land_ (1912) was written by [William Hope Hodgson](https://en.wikipedia.org/wiki/William_Hope_Hodgson).
   His _Last Redoubt_ had 1,320 cities and the same number of floors.
-  We assume these same cities span 125 + 64 = 189 floors, and are built from ancient interconnected space vehicles.
+  We assume these 1000 + 320 cities span 125 + 64 = 189 floors, and are built from ancient interconnected space vehicles.

-  This can be clarified with some concept art.
+  Some concept art will clarify things.

 </aside>